 Preston was inspired to join SHREI by the experiences of some of his communication students.
 Their stories, told through papers and presentations, described various types of human rights abuse, from the exploitation of migrant farm workers, to the human trafficking of child slave laborers.
 The SHREI fellowship represents a unique opportunity to make a powerful contribution.

 Rachel Petrocelli is Assistant Professor of History at Santa Monica College, where she teaches world and African history.
-She has taught African History at Loyola Marymount University and served as Senegal program manager in that country for Global Citizen Year, an immersion service-learning gap-year program.
+She has taught African History at Loyola Marymount University and served as Senegal program manager for Global Citizen Year, an immersion service-learning gap-year program.
 A Los Angeles native, Dr. Petrocelli received a degree in languages from Georgetown University and earned her PhD in history from Stanford University.
 Her research specialty is African urban life in the twentieth century, centering on informality, immigration, and state interventions in urban lives.

 She spends significant time in Dakar, Senegal, the subject of her current research.
 In her courses, Dr. Petrocelli emphasizes broad themes that apply across regions, and encourages student interrogation of past processes to understand the present.